UniFormal/uniformal.github.io/doc/archives/Mathhub/index.md

 mathematical knowledge management services and presentations via [a dedicated MMT process](http://mmt.mathhub.info).

+The [MathHub Wiki](https://github.com/MathHubInfo/Documentation/wiki) gives details about the system.

 Archives can be installed and updated from as well as published to Mathhub using the [Local Mathhub Tool (LMH)](lmh.html).
 In addition Mathhub hosts an [MMT-server](/doc/applications/server.html) and an instance of